Sleepful/Code-Generator-Experiment/README.md

 So basically what this did, is create a CRUD component with 3 input fields, the name of the component is customizable inside the python script, this would generate the code needed for a C# backend, with its respective Entities for the database, stored procedure, and migrations.
-It would also generate the needed for an Angular front-end with bootstrap.
+It would also generate the needed code for an Angular front-end with bootstrap.

 # Running it